School-of-Life-Project/Portal/README.md

 Unlike most eLearning applications, Portal is focused on making use of existing learning materials.
 Any textbook or set of textbooks can be converted into a Portal-compatible course, as long as it is available in the ePub format.

 In addition, Portal is designed to function well on a wide variety of hardware configurations and does not require an internet connection to use.
-Courses and app updates can be distributed via a [sneakernet](https://en.wikipedia.org/wiki/Sneakernet) if necessary.
+However, an internet connection may be required during installation on Windows 7, 8, and 8.1 devices in order to install WebView2.

 ## Notice